Mdelossantosdavis/Mdelossantosdavis/README.md

 - 👋 Hi, I’m @Mdelossantosdavis
 - 👀 I’m interested in learn all code in the world.
 - 🌱 I’m currently learning software and create all app.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on myselft.
 - 📫 How to reach me ...

 <!---